-- Form loading: check the direct-form.js example "port". - Form post processing returning per-field errors: check the direct-form.js example "port". - Tree loading: check the direct-tree.js example "port".
+- Form loading and submitting via ExtJs's api configuration parameter: check the direct-form.js example "port". - Server based validation of forms (i.e., providing per-field errors): check the direct-form.js example "port". - Tree loading: check the direct-tree.js example "port".

-9. How reliable is all of this?
+12. How reliable is all of this?

-At the moment of writing the first version of this document, we have more than 70 automated tests that check all kinds of situations: undefined values being passed to a remote method, form posts, form upload posts, batched json posts, complex object structures being returned from the server, etc.
+At the moment of writing the first version of this document, we have more than 70 automated tests that check all kinds of situations: undefined values being passed to a remote method, form posts, form upload posts, batched JSON posts, complex object structures being returned from the server, etc.